bdonr/legal/privacy_template.md

-# **CTWOME** PRIVACY POLICY
+# **CTWOME** Privacy Policy

-Last Revised: 2-15-2024
+Last Revised: 2025-09-12

-Our privacy policy applies to information we collect when you use or access our website, application, or just interact with us.
+Our privacy policy applies to information we collect when you use or access our website, application, or interact with us.
 We may change this privacy policy from time to time.
-Whenever we make changes to this privacy policy, the changes are effective  after we post the revised privacy policy (as indicated by revising the date at the top of our privacy policy).
-We encourage you to review our privacy policy whenever you access our services to stay informed about our information practices and the ways you can help protect your privacy.
+Whenever we make changes, the new version becomes effective once posted (see revision date above).
+We encourage you to review this policy regularly to stay informed about our practices and your choices.

+---

 ## Collection of Information

 ### Information You Provide to Us

-We collect information you provide directly to us.
-For example, we collect information when you participate in any interactive features of our services, fill out a form, request customer support, provide any contact or identifying information or otherwise communicate with us.
-The types of information we may collect include your name, email address, postal address, credit card information and other contact or identifying information you choose to provide.
+We collect information you provide directly to us, such as when you create an account, update your profile, participate in features, request support, or otherwise communicate with us.
+Examples include:
+- Name, email address, and profile information
+- Photos, posts, or other content you choose to share
+- Contact details you submit voluntarily

-### Information We Collect Automatically When You Use the Services
+### Information We Collect Automatically

-When you access or use our services, we automatically collect information about you, including:
+When you access or use our services, we automatically collect information including:

-* **Log Information**: We log information about your use of our services, including the type of browser you use, access times, pages viewed, your IP address and the page you visited before navigating to our services.
+- **Log Information**: Usage data such as access times, pages viewed, IP address, and referring page.
-* **Device Information**: We collect information about the computer you use to access our services, including the hardware model, and operating system and version.
-* **Location Information**: We may collect information about the location of your device each time you access or use one of our mobile applications or otherwise consent to the collection of this information.
-* **Information Collected by Cookies and Other Tracking Technologies**: We use various technologies to collect information, and this may include sending cookies to your computer.
-Cookies are small data files stored on your hard drive or in your device memory that helps us to improve our services and your experience, see which areas and features of our services are popular and count visits.
-We may also collect information using web beacons (also known as "tracking pixels").
-Web beacons are electronic images that may be used in our services or emails and to track count visits or understand usage and campaign effectiveness.

-For more details about how we collect information, including details about cookies and how to disable them, please see "Your Information Choices" below.
+- **Device Information**: Information about your device and operating system.
+- **Location Information**:
+  CTWOME collects your **location data even when the app is closed or not in use**.
+This is essential to provide our **core functionality**:

+  - **“Who I met today”**: a list of people you encountered in the real world
+  - **Networking in daily life**: enabling you to connect with people you cross paths with (our main purpose)
+  - **Rewards & coins**: automatically crediting your account
+  - **Notifications**: letting you know when friends or favorites are nearby
+  - **Heatmap**: showing activity in real time (visibility optional)

+  Location updates are collected periodically in the background and sent securely to our servers.
+Without background location permission, these features will not function.

+- **Cookies and Tracking**: We may use cookies or similar technologies to improve functionality and analyze usage.

-### Information We Collect From Other Sources
+### Information From Other Sources

-In order to provide you with access to the Service, or to provide you with better service in general, we may combine information obtained from other sources (for example, a third-party service whose application you have authorized or used to sign in) and combine that with information we collect through our services.
+We may combine information from external services (e.g., sign-in providers) with data collected in CTWOME.

+---

 ## Use of Information

-We use information about you for various purposes, including to:
+We use collected data to:

-* Provide, maintain and improve our services;
+- Provide, maintain, and improve CTWOME
-* Provide services you request, process transactions and to send you related information;
+- Enable “Who I met today” and other location-based features
+- Process rewards and deliver coins
-* Send you technical notices, updates, security alerts and support and administrative messages;
+- Send technical notices, updates, and support messages
-* Respond to your comments, questions and requests and provide customer service;
-* Communicate with you about news and information related to our service;
-* Monitor and analyze trends, usage and activities in connection with our services; and
-* Personalize and improve our services.
+- Respond to user inquiries
+- Personalize your app experience

-By accessing and using our services, you consent to the processing and transfer of your information in and to the United States and other countries.
+By using CTWOME, you consent to the processing and transfer of your information, including location data, as described here.

+---

 ## Sharing of Information

-We may share personal information about you as follows:
+We may share personal information:

-* With third party vendors and other service providers who need access to your information to carry out work on our behalf, such as Googleplay, Google, Apple, Meta, Facebook, X;
-* If we believe disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request;
-* To enforce applicable user agreements or policies, including our Terms of Service **https://github.com/bdonr/legal/blob/main/terms_template.md**; and to protect us, our users or the public from harm or illegal activities;
-* In connection with any merger, sale of ctwome assets, financing or acquisition of all or a portion of our business to another company; and
-* If we notify you through our services (or in our privacy policy) that the information you provide will be shared in a particular manner and you provide such information.
+- With trusted third-party vendors and providers (e.g., hosting, analytics, push notifications)
+- If required by law or legal process
+- To protect the rights, safety, and security of CTWOME, our users, or the public
+- In connection with business transactions such as mergers or acquisitions
+- With your consent

-We may also share aggregated or anonymized information that does not directly identify you.
+We may also share aggregated or anonymized data that does not identify you.

+---

-## Third Party Analytics
+## Third-Party Analytics

-We may allow third parties to provide analytics services.
-These third parties may use cookies, web beacons and other technologies to collect information about your use of the services and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
-This information may be used by us and third parties to, among other things, analyze and track data, determine the popularity of certain content and other websites and better understand your online activity.
-Our privacy policy does not apply to, and we are not responsible for, third party cookies, web beacons or other tracking technologies and we encourage you to check the privacy policies of these third parties to learn more about their privacy practices.
+We may allow third parties to provide analytics services using cookies or similar tools.
+This helps us analyze trends and improve our services.
+Their policies apply to their tracking technologies.

+---

 ## Security

-We take reasonable measures to help protect personal information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+We take reasonable measures to protect your information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.

+---

 ## Your Information Choices

 ### Location Information

-When you first launch any of our mobile applications that collect location information, you will be asked to consent to the application's collection of this information.
-If you initially consent to our collection of location information, you can subsequently stop the collection of this information at any time by changing the preferences on your mobile device.  **[If you do so, our mobile applications, or certain features thereof, will no longer function.]**  You may also stop our collection of location information by following the standard uninstall process to remove all of our mobile applications from your device.
+- At first launch, you are asked to grant location permissions.
+- If you grant **background (“Allow all the time”) access**, CTWOME will collect your location even when closed, in order to power its core features.
+- If you deny or later revoke permission, features like “Who I met today” and rewards will no longer work.
+- You may stop collection at any time by:
+  - Pressing the **Stop button** in the app, or
+  - Changing location permissions in your device settings.

+### Additional User Controls
+You remain in control of your privacy:
+- 🔴 **Stop button**: immediately deactivates background location and related features.
+- 🚫 **Block/ignore users**: you can block people you don’t want to interact with, preventing them from seeing you.
+- 🕶️ **Hide from Heatmap**: you can disable your visibility on the Heatmap while still using other features.

 ### Cookies

-Most web browsers are set to accept cookies by default.
-If you prefer, you can usually choose to set your browser to remove or reject browser cookies.
-Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of our services.
+You may disable cookies in your browser, but this could affect availability of some services.

 ### Promotional Communications

-You may opt out of receiving any promotional emails from us by following the instructions in those emails.
-If you opt out, we may still send you non-promotional communications, such as those about your account or our ongoing business relations.
+You can opt out of promotional emails at any time.
+Non-promotional service-related messages may still be sent.

+---

-### Your California Privacy Rights
+## Your California Privacy Rights

-**[CERTAIN TYPES OF SERVICES THAT DELIVER DIRECT MARKETING TO USERS AND INTERACT WITH CALIFORNIA RESIDENTS MAY BE SUBJECT TO TERMS IN THIS SECTION.
-CONSULT WITH LEGAL COUNSEL REGARDING YOUR PRIVACY OBLIGATIONS UNDER CALIFORNIA LAW.]**

-California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
-If you are a California resident and would like to make such a request, please contact us at **ctwome@icloud.com**.
-However, please note that under the law, Services such as ours that permit California residents to opt in to, or opt out of, this type of sharing are not required to provide such information upon receiving a request, but rather may respond by notifying the user of his or her right to prevent the disclosure.
+If you are a California resident, you may request details about how we share your information with third parties for direct marketing.
+Please contact us at **ctwome@icloud.com** to exercise your rights.

+---

 ## Contact Us

-If you have any questions about this privacy policy, please contact us at: ctwome@icloud.com.
+If you have any questions about this Privacy Policy, please contact us at:

-**[FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE CERTAIN MINIMUM PRIVACY COMMITMENTS IN THIS PRIVACY POLICY AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
-IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL PROVISIONS ARE REQUIRED.]**
+📧 **ctwome@icloud.com**

+---

+**Note:** Certain app stores (e.g., Apple App Store, Google Play) may require additional minimum commitments in privacy policies.
+We ensure CTWOME complies with these requirements, including disclosure of background location use as a core app function.